itsMapleLeaf/lovenote/scenes/ryder/new_friends.md

 The band of his necklace rested against a subdued collarbone, only further extenuating his androgynous figure, from his rounded-off shoulders to his hips.

-[Tabby] Heya uh...
+[Chris] Heya uh...
 You good there, Ryder?

-I flutter my eyelids, looking back and forth between Tabby and Note.
+I flutter my eyelids, looking back and forth between Chris and Note.

 [Ryder] Oh, uh- ...y-yeah.
 Sorry, just lost in thought for a bit.

 I'm such an awful liar.
 Thankfully, one person is oblivious, another is sleeping, and the third doesn't seem to show any emotion.

-Tabby's worried look immediately disappears in place of that bright grin, and she aggressively smacks me on the back.
+Chris's worried look immediately disappears in place of that bright grin, and she aggressively smacks me on the back.

-[Tabby] Well don't space out too much now, y’hear?
+[Chris] Well don't space out too much now, y’hear?
 We've got a meetin’ coming up here soon!

 I glance out towards the open halls past our desks, to where people are starting to gather into a larger meeting room.

-[Tabby] You can grab a snack or somethin’ if ya want.
+[Chris] You can grab a snack or somethin’ if ya want.
 Meetings suck on an empty stomach, heh.

 As if on cue, my stomach unceremoniously growls.
 I couldn't hide the heat on my cheeks if I tried.

-Tabby manages a smirk that somehow rivals my sister's.
+Chris manages a smirk that somehow rivals my sister's.
 I'd be impressed if I weren't dematerializing from embarrassment.

 I feel a feather-light tap on my shoulder.